grafana/agent/docs/configuration-reference.md

 ## server_config

-The `server_config` block configures the Agent's behavior as an HTTP server, which is currently only used to expose its own metrics for scraping:
+The `server_config` block configures the Agent's behavior as an HTTP server, gRPC server, and the log level for the whole process.

+The Agent exposes an HTTP server for scraping its own metrics and gRPC for the scraping service mode.

 ```yaml
 # HTTP server listen host